alejandrosantanabonilla/planets/hueckel_model/README.md

-Absolutely!
-Let's break down this Python code for understanding RDKit and EHT (Extended Hückel Theory) calculations.
+Python code for understanding RDKit and EHT (Extended Hückel Theory) calculations.

 **What This Code Does**